Grandslam House, 56 Leslie Park Road, Croydon, CR0

 (POPULAR COMPUTING WEEKLY, 26 November-2 December 1987 page 6)

 I'm not sure it was quite as simple as PCW made it sound.
 The usual period of confusion followed, as is so often the case with big internal changes within companies.
 The first Grandslam branded release, in early 1988, was The Hunt for Red October.
-Adverts still referred to it as an Argus Press game well into May and the packaging of the Spectrum version has the Grandslam branding alongside the Argus Press address at Victory House.
+Adverts still referred to it as an Argus Press game well into May and the Spectrum version has the Argus Press address at Victory House alongside the Grandslam branding.

 The C64 version [1] of Pac-Land was released around May 1988 as a Quicksilva game.
 The Spectrum, Atari ST, and Amiga versions disappear into limbo and don't get reviewed until a year later.
 A CRASH report on the Argus Press buyout mentions a couple of games scheduled for 1988 which never appeared; The Football Association/England Team Game and a second game from Argus' Grange Hill licence which would be more arcade focused than the first.